yegor256/blog/_drafts/_altruism.md

 be taken will help the project to survive and become _stronger_.

 Thus, by letting the team pay us less than we deserve, we kill the team.
-On ther other hand, by letting the team pay us more than we deserve, we help the team understand its issues faster and, because of that, become stronger and survive.
+On the other hand, by letting the team pay us more than we deserve, we help the team understand its issues faster and, because of that, become stronger and survive.